John Thomson Mason

 John Thomson Mason (15 March 1765 – 10 December 1824) was an American lawyer and Attorney General of Maryland in 1806.

 Early life

 Mason was born on 15 March 1765 at Chopawamsic in Stafford County, Virginia.
 He was the third child and youngest son of Thomson Mason and his wife Mary King Barnes.

 Education

 Early career

 Mason operated a plantation in what was then Washington County, Maryland near Elizabethtown (now Hagerstown using enslaved labor.

 Admitted to the Maryland bar, he attained high rank, but twice declined the office of United States Attorney General when it was offered by Presidents Thomas Jefferson and James Madison.
-Mason ran for one of Maryland's seats in the United States Senate, but lost.
 He then served as Attorney General of Maryland in 1806.
 He was also one of six judges appointed to a newly restructured court of appeals by Governor Robert Bowie on 19 January 1806, but declined the appointment.
+Mason ran for one of Maryland's seats in the United States Senate in 1816, but lost.